levantAJ/YouTubeVideoPlayer/README.md

 - Xcode 9.0 or later

 ## Installation
-There is a way to use YouTubePlayer in your project:
+There is a way to use YouTubeVideoPlayer in your project:

-- using CocoaPods
+- Using CocoaPods
+- Manually

 ### Installation with CocoaPods

 ```
-pod 'YouTubePlayer', '1.0'
+pod 'YouTubeVideoPlayer', '1.0'
 ```

+### Manually

+Manually drag file [YouTubeVideoPlayer.swift](https://github.com/levantAJ/YouTubeVideoPlayer/blob/master/YouTubeVideoPlayer/YouTubeVideoPlayer.swift) to your project.

 ### Build Project

 At this point your workspace should build without error.
 If you are having problem, post to the Issue and the